adityanmishrax86/CMD/README.md

 ### CLI setup

 - go to the cli2 directory
-- Install `setuptools` & `virualenv` by running `pip install setuptools virtualenv`
+- Install `virualenv` by running `pip install virtualenv` [for windows] `apt install virtualenv` [for linux]
-- if you think you may have these installed already, then update them to the latest versions by providing the --upgrade flag.
+- if you think you may have installed already, then update them to the latest versions by providing the --upgrade flag.
 Always best to keep your tools updated.
 - Create a virtual environment by typing in virtualenv **name for virtual env** ex: virtualenv venv
-- Activate the virtual env with the command `source venv/bin/activate` .
+- Activate the virtual env with the command `source venv/bin/activate` or `.\venv\Scripts\activate`[for windows] .
 You should be seeing venv in your terminal.
-- Install the tool in this virtual env now.
-The command for that is `python setup.py develop` .
+- Install the setuptool in this virtual env now with `pip install setuptools` .
+Then run `python setup.py develop` .
 This would’ve installed the CLI tool to the virtual environment venv .

+**N.B** - for linux based use `python3` and `pip3` in place of `python` and `pip`.
 ### Running The Tool
 - now run `oms --help` it will show you all the available commands to run and get the results.

 # oms login
 - This command will ask username, auth_url and audience_url as input `oms login -u 'someone@exam.com' -a 'AUTH0_DOMAIN\outh\token -au 'Audience URL from the API'`

 - then it will ask for client id, client secret and password for the user.
 After succesfull login the context will saved to user's Home directory as json file named `context.json`

 # oms get